Singapore Food Guide

 Hainanese Chicken Rice

-Poached chicken served with fragrant rice cooked in chicken broth, accompanied by chili sauce, ginger paste, and dark soy sauce.
-Singapore's unofficial national dish.
-Tian Tian at Maxwell Food Centre is Michelin Bib Gourmand - chicken poached to perfection, chilled in ice water for tender silky skin.
-Rice cooked with chicken fat, garlic, and onion for unique sweetness.
+Poached chicken with rice cooked in the chicken broth, served alongside chili sauce, ginger paste, and dark soy sauce.
+Most people call it Singapore's unofficial national dish.
+Tian Tian at Maxwell Food Centre holds a Michelin Bib Gourmand; the chicken is poached then plunged into ice water, which gives it a tender flesh and that slippery skin.
+The rice picks up its sweetness from chicken fat, garlic, and onion.

 Chili Crab